Category Archives: Colorado

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly checked, or an item that is being split, will certainly need a survey to find the new edges and also lot lines in Colorado, which need to be permanently marked so they will never come to be shed.
+Land that has never ever been precisely checked, or an item that is being separated, will need a study to locate the new corners and lot lines in Colorado, which need to be completely noted so they will certainly never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.